Online Health Chat with Dr. Erika Woodson and Dr. Sarah Sydlowski

 Dr__Erika_Woodson: Yes.
 Hearing aids can make things louder, but cannot improve clarity.
 If you find that your hearing aids are “maxed out,” and you still cannot use the telephone or communicate with loved ones, then you may be a candidate for implantation.

 Dr__Sarah_Sydlowski: Making this determination is actually a very important part of the cochlear implant candidacy process.
 At your audiologic evaluation, we will test your current hearing aids to determine if they are appropriate for your hearing loss.
 Then we will test your understanding while wearing the hearing aids to measure the benefit that you are receiving.
 Based on this testing, we will either recommend pursuing cochlear implantation or investigating different hearing aids.
 We may require a trial period with new hearing aids as part of your evaluation.
 Using all of this information, we can determine whether you may receive more benefit from a cochlear implant than amplification.

-Dr__Erika_Woodson: Cochlear implants are for people who have little to no benefit from hearing aids.
+Dr__Erika_Woodson: Cochlear implants are for people who have limited benefit from hearing aids.